 Dr. Holness’ research was central to the development of Ontario’s 2017 Occupational Disease Action Plan.
 Years in the making, the action plan has made it undeniable that occupational disease is debilitating and costly, yet under-reported and often poorly addressed.

-Dr. Holness is a MAP scientist and associate scientist with the Li Ka Shing Knowledge Institute.
+Dr. Holness is a scientist with MAP Centre for Urban Health Solutions in the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
 She was chief of the St. Michael’s Hospital Department of Occupational and Environmental Health for 30 years.
 She is a professor in the University of Toronto’s Department of Medicine as well as Dalla Lana School of Public Health.